radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 The database that houses the table which the Log2DB utility writes to may be in any database server you choose.

-><span style="color:red">**IMPORTANT NOTE – if you plan on using the RadiantOne default report generation, then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.
-For details on default reports see the RadiantOne Monitoring and Reporting Guide.**
+>[!warning] if you plan on using the RadiantOne default report generation, then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.
+For details on default reports see the RadiantOne Monitoring and Reporting Guide.

 The default settings leverage a Derby database that is included with RadiantOne.
 These settings are described below and are located on the Main Control Panel -> Settings Tab -> Reporting section -> Log2db Settings sub-section.
 The default configuration file for logging to a database is: <RLI_HOME>/config/log2db/AccessLog2DBconfig.properties.